micheldebree/sidfactory2/README.md

 ### Next release

-- SDL2 upgraded to 2.32.10 (Windows and macOS)
+- SDL2 upgraded to 2.32.10 (Windows and macOS, thanks to [realdmx](https://github.com/realdmx) for the Windows upgrade)
 - Added [#4](https://github.com/micheldebree/sidfactory2/issues/4) Support for C64 font.
   This can be selected with the new `Window.Font` configuration option.
 - Added [#190](https://github.com/Chordian/sidfactory2/issues/190)